microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingsbusiness-business-rules.md

 #### Pre-Buffer

-This is the extra time needed for an appointment before an appointment.
-In the staff member calendar the appointment is of duration “pre-buffer time” +” appointment slot time”.
+This is the extra time needed for an appointment before a following appointment.
+In the staff member calendar, the appointment is of duration "pre-buffer time" + "appointment slot time".

 #### Post-Buffer

-This is the extra time needed for an appointment after an appointment.
-In the staff member calendar the appointment is of duration ” appointment slot time”+ “post buffer time”.
+This is the extra time needed for an appointment after a previous appointment.
+In the staff member calendar, the appointment is of duration "appointment slot time" + "post buffer time".